 Strata rules: As an apartment owner you will need to ensure pets are actually allowed in your strata complex before advertising your Perth rental as pet-friendly.
 You will be able to check this by asking to see the Management Statement for the Strata company which outlines the rules of the complex.

 Setting out expectations: When introducing pets into your investment property, it’s important to make sure your tenants are aware of “House rules”.
 These will outline the guidelines for the day to day running of the complex, as well as expectations of behaviour.
 For instance, are any areas of the complex out of bounds for pets?
 You should also ensure tenants are fully aware of their obligations in the tenancy agreement – this includes their responsibility for any damage or behavioural issues relating to their pet.

 Pet-friendly features: Unlike a house, apartments don’t necessarily come with a yard or outdoor area for pets.
 If you’re considering making your Perth apartment pet-friendly, you may want to think about adding pet litter areas and other pet-friendly features such as scratch-proof flooring.

 Advice from the property management experts

-If you need help broadening the appeal of your Perth rental property, the property management team at Rentwest will be able to advise you on the best strategy to meet your investment property needs.
-Whether it’s deciding on the best policies for your Perth rental or maximising your rental income, the property experts at Rentwest can help you make the most out of your investment.
+If you need help broadening the appeal of your Perth rental property, the property management team at Rentwest Solutions will be able to advise you on the best strategy to meet your investment property needs.
+Whether it’s deciding on the best policies for your Perth rental or maximising your rental income, the property experts at Rentwest Solutions can help you make the most out of your investment.

-To find out more about our Perth property management solutions, get in touch with the team via the Rentwest website or give us a call on 9314 9888.
+To find out more about our Perth property management solutions, get in touch with the team via the Rentwest Solutions website or give us a call on 9314 9888.